 Establishing an Estate Plan

 A properly designed and executed estate plan can ensure that your assets and desires are carried out upon your departure.
-We can help you understand the legal and tax requirements of transferring wealth.
+Our advisors use collaborative planning to help you understand the legal and tax requirements of transferring wealth.

-In addition, the estate planning process will address:
+In addition, our estate planning services will address:

 - Education and Funding for Children and Grandchildren